AetherialMist/JavaLearning/lesson-000/README.md

 ### Java is installed, now I can program right?!

-If you pain and suffering, sure.
+If you like suffering, sure.
 If you have even a shred of dignity, you will also want to install an [Integrated Development Environment](../terminology.md) (IDE).
 Think of this as software that helps you write software.
 Java text files are exactly just that, text files.
 They sure are human-readable (hopefully), but the JVM that actually runs your code, has absolutely no _idea_ (future pun incoming) what to do with them.

 You have to [compile](../terminology.md) (transform) your text files into special files called "Java [byte-code](../terminology.md)" that the JVM understands and are most definitely not human-readable.
 We will actually take a quick look at Java byte-code later, so you can see how unreadable it really is.